Fauci Says Coronavirus Could Kill Over 100,000 Americans

 “As the president fiddles, people are dying, and we have to take every precaution," she said.
 She promised a congressional investigation once the pandemic is over to determine whether Trump heeded advice from scientific experts and to answer the question that resonates through U.S. political scandals: “What did he know and when did he know it?”

-Trump played down the severity of the pandemic for weeks.
+Trump minimized the gravity of the pandemic for weeks.
 Asked whether she is saying that attitude cost American lives, Pelosi said: “Yes, I am.
 I'm saying that."

+It put Pelosi out of lockstep with former vice president Joe Biden, the likely Democratic presidential nominee, who said he wouldn't go so far as to lay the blame for deaths on the president.
+“I think that's a little too harsh," he told NBC.

+Biden faulted Trump for holding back on using his full powers under the recently invoked Defense Production Act to spur the manufacture of the full range of needed medical supplies — and for making erratic statements about the pandemic.

 Meanwhile, governors in other hotspots across the country were raising alarm that the spread of the virus was threatening their health-care systems.